 Therefore, if the necessary conditions or chemicals needed to decompose the biodegradable PLA are not present in the environment, your PLA prints will never be affected by water.

-At worst, it will swell since PLA, as well as most other filaments, is hygroscopic, meaning that it absorbs water, but you can dry off the excess water and bring it back to its original state.
+At worst, it will swell since PLA, as well as most other filaments, is hygroscopic, meaning that it absorbs water.
+The bright side to this is that it can be dried, either in the oven, using a food dehydrator, or a filament dryer and this will bring the filament roll back to its original state.

 Does PLA Absorb water?

-PLA filament is mildly hygroscopic, which means that it absorbs water (Slower than other filaments).
+PLA filament is mildly hygroscopic, which means that it absorbs water (I say mildly because it does so slower than other filaments).
 This means that both the filament and the finished prints will swell up and become brittle over time.
 In order to avoid this from happening, you should store the PLA in plastic containers or ziploc bags with silica gel packets.